 Buildings and Energy

-Energy efficiency and renewable energy initiatives are critical to meeting Boston's GHG reduction goals.
+Energy efficiency and renewable energy initiatives are critical to reducing GHG emissions and the City's goal of carbon neutrality by 2050.
 Whether it's a single-family home, a triple decker, or a large building downtown -- every action matters.
 As residents and businesses continue to take advantage of incentives from our utility partners, voluntary commitments and leadership above and beyond will be what inspires others to take action and drive the greatest reductions.

 Trees, Open Space, and Landscaping